Ancient Egyptian Icons

 The Ouroboros

 The ouroboros is one of the oldest symbols of Ancient Egypt.
-The symbol, which was a serpent biting its tail, represented repetition, immortality, and the universe's cyclic nature.
+The symbol, which was a serpent biting its tail, represented repetition, immortality, and the universe&cyclic nature.
 When creation begins from destruction and birth comes from death.
-Although the symbol has initially been from Ancient Egypt, it was also used in the western world, notably in Greece and Rome.
+Although the symbol has initially been from Ancient Egypt, it was also used in the western world, notably Greece and Rome.
 The serpent symbol was used extensively in Egyptian Jewelry.